Skip to Content

 Flywheel

 I love machinery.
-It’s why I became a mechanic; I mean, take something as seemingly simple as a cast iron flywheel and consider its role.
-In terms of the ignition system, the flywheel plays a critical part in initiating and maintaining ignition timing. (more on this later)
+It’s why I became a mechanic; I mean, take something as seemingly simple as a cast-iron flywheel and consider its role.
+In the ignition system, the flywheel plays a critical role in initiating and maintaining ignition timing. (more on this later)

 And if that isn’t important enough, the flywheel has a few other tricks.
-When the flywheel rotates, it stores kinetic energy; the rotational momentum helps maintain engine speed during resistance caused by the compression and exhaust strokes; this reduces the fluctuations between the strokes and makes for smoother operation.
+When the flywheel rotates, it stores kinetic energy; its rotational momentum helps maintain engine speed during the resistance of the compression and exhaust strokes; this reduces fluctuations between strokes and makes for smoother operation.

 The flywheel also cools the engine and auxiliary components; fan blades attached to the flywheel move the hot air away from the engine and introduce cool air.